AICC/CMI-5_Spec_Current/cmi5_spec.md

         <strong>Default Value:</strong> "AnyWindow"
         </p>
     </td>
-    <td valign="top"><p><strong>Description:</strong> Used by the LMS when launching the AU (in a web-browser environment) to determine whether the AU requires its own window, or whether the LMS may choose the window context for the AU.</p>
+    <td valign="top"><p><strong>Description:</strong> Used by the LMS when launching the AU (in a web-browser environment) to determine whether the AU requires its own window, or whether the LMS can choose the window context for the AU.</p>
       <p><strong>Usage: </strong></p>
       <ul>
         <li>A value of "OwnWindow" will require the LMS to launch the AU either in a new browser window, or the LMS may redirect the current window to the AU.</li>